 - Type of arrangement: non-recourse

-In this scenario, the client pays $300 ($100 for the use of lockbox plus the discount rate of 2%) for the factoring service until the factor collects on the invoice.
+In this scenario, the client pays $219 for the factoring service until the factor collects on the invoice.
 If a factor is unable to do so, there is no additional charge to the client.
 The fee comes out of the reserve.
-If the invoice is still outstanding after 2.5 months, there are no additional fees to the client since the arrangement is non-recourse.
+If the invoice is still outstanding after 5 months, there are no additional fees to the client since the arrangement is non-recourse.

 In summary, there are several ways to get working capital leveraging accounts receivables.
 One is asset-based lending, or ABL.
 In this arrangement, a business would pledge its receivables and inventory in exchange for a credit line or a loan.
-Lenders, in turn, would evaluate the assets, the credit profile of both the borrower and its clients and advance only up to a certain amount against these assets to protect themselves from risk associated with “bad” clients or obsolete inventory.
+Lenders in turn would evaluate the assets, the credit profile of both the borrower and its clients and advance only up to a certain amount against these assets to protect themselves from risk associated with “bad” clients or obsolete inventory.
 The maximum amount a business can borrow against is called borrowing base.
-To qualify for a loan, a company needs to be in business for at least 6 months, have a credit score of 550 or above and at least $1 million of eligible assets.
-By comparison, factoring involves selling the receivables to a factor, a company specializing in this type of transactions.
+To qualify for a loan, a company needs to be in business for at least 6 months and at least $1 million of revenue By comparison, factoring involves selling the receivables to a factor, a company specializing in this type of transactions.
 Factoring can be done on a short-term or a permanent basis and relies on the creditworthiness of a business’s clients, not their own.
 It is difficult to compare fees charged by ABL lenders and factors directly, but factoring is not necessarily more expensive.
 It offers more flexibility and, unlike lending, can be done in a pinch, allowing a business to obtain funds in as little as 24 to 48 hours.